MA-Ahmad/MA-Ahmad/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
+- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks
 - 🎓 &nbsp; BS(CS) from FAST - NUCES
-- 💼 &nbsp; Working as a Full Stack Software Engineer.
+- 💼 &nbsp; Working as a Full Stack Software Engineer
 - 👨‍💻 &nbsp; Checkout my work at https://mahmad.me
 - 📝 &nbsp; I regularly write articles on [my blog](https://mahmad.me/blog) and [Dev.to](https://dev.to/m_ahmad)
-- 🌱 &nbsp; Learning more about Devops, Front-end and Back-end technologies.
+- 🌱 &nbsp; Learning more about Devops, Front-end and Back-end technologies
 - 📫 &nbsp; How to reach me: muhammad.ahmad8043@gmail.com

 <h3>🛠 Tech Stack</h3>